Bazaar99/DataPresentation/README.md

 1. **Asian Countries by Population**
    - [Dataset Link](https://www.kaggle.com/datasets/sansuthi/asian-countries-by-population)
-   - *About:* This dataset spills the beans on the population of Asian countries.
-Let's see who's bringing the most people to the party!

 2. **Population by Country 2020**
    - [Dataset Link](https://www.kaggle.com/datasets/tanuprabhu/population-by-country-2020?rvi=1)
-   - *About:* Latest population stats from around the globe.
-Because, you know, we're thinking big.

 3. **McDonald's Stores Data**
    - [Dataset Link](https://www.kaggle.com/datasets/forveryou/mcdonalds-stores-data)
-   - *About:* McDonald's locations worldwide.
-Let's find out if the number of golden arches has anything to do with health!

 4. **Obesity Among Adults by Country (1975-2016)**
    - [Dataset Link](https://www.kaggle.com/datasets/amanarora/obesity-among-adults-by-country-19752016)
-   - *About:* How many adults in each country are winning at obesity from 1975 to 2016.
-Spoiler: we're looking for patterns!

 ## 📈 Analyse en Visualisatie: